This is the first Bronco kit I made. Built from June to August 2008.

 Mounted in the turret as the photo.

-German army took over many tanks after France surrendered, Hotchkiss was remodeled to the armored artillery, etc. , and the kit is released from many plastic model companies.
-There was a vehicle used in Israeli troop, and that decal is also in this kit.
+German army took over many tanks after France surrendered, Hotchkiss was remodeled to the armored artillery, etc., and the kit is released from many plastic model companies.
+There was a vehicle used by Israeli troops, and that decal is also in this kit.
 I personally like the French national flag mark on the front side.

 After I painted the rearview mirror in silver, lightly over coated transparent epoxy putty.

-As for the face is good, the feeling of leather coat quality is difficult.
+As the face is good, the feeling of leather coat quality is difficult.

 The rounded form is the feature of French tanks.

 The woody part painting was not as well as every time.
 Wirecutter is only rolling on the fender…

 The exhaust tube was made to reddish and gave the feeling of burnt and rusted.
 I like the natural feeling of the mud on the rack of the sled.

 I thought the French army was able to defend the country from the German army as there were such many tanks.
 But the German army was good at operating the mechanized units to cover the firepower weakness of their tanks.